ranjanrai12/angular-prep/src/app/theory/angular/19-ViewContainerRef.md

 #### A view container can contain:

-- `host views(component template)`, which are created by instantiating a component with the `createComponent` method
+- `host views(component template)`, which are created by instantiating a component with the `createComponent` method.

-- `embedded views(TemplateRef)`, which are created by instantiating a TemplateRef with the `createEmbeddedView` method
+- `embedded views(TemplateRef)`, which are created by instantiating a TemplateRef with the `createEmbeddedView` method.

 - `Get ViewContainerRef with dependency injection:`